gavkujo/susbot/README.md

 ## Usage

 To set up the bot, first you will need a **discord bot token**.
-[You can refer to this link for getting your own token](https://www.writebots.com/discord-bot-token/).
+[You can refer to this article for getting your own token](https://www.writebots.com/discord-bot-token/).

 Then, create a `.env` file in the root folder of the bot and create a new environmental variable `DISCORD_TOKEN` for the bot token.
 You can refer to `.example.env` for the format.

-Finally run:
+Finally, run:

 ```sh
 python ./bot.py